Dick Grayson: Robin the Boy Wonder

-Dick Grayson as Robin in his first appearance, on the cover of Detective Comics #38 (April 1940), along with Batman.
-Art by Bob Kane.

 Characters from an illustration by N. C. Wyeth for "Robin Hood" (1917) by Paul Creswick.
 The look inspired Jerry Robinson's design for Robin.

 The character was first introduced in Detective Comics #38 (1940) by Batman creators Bill Finger and Bob Kane.
 Robin's debut was an effort to get younger readers to enjoy Batman.
 The name "Robin, The Boy Wonder" and the medieval look of the original costume are inspired by the legendary hero Robin Hood.
 Finger had named Dick Grayson after both the half-brother of pulp fiction character Frank Merriwell, named Dick, and book editor Charles Grayson, Jr. The costume was designed by Jerry Robinson who drew it from memory based on Robin Hood illustrations by N. C. Wyeth.

 In his first appearance, Dick Grayson is an 8 year-old circus acrobat, and, with his parents, one of the "Flying Graysons".
 Robin was born on the first day of spring, the son of John Grayson and Mary Grayson, a young aerialist couple.
 While preparing for a performance, Dick overhears two gangsters attempting to extort protection money from the circus owner.
 The owner refuses, so the gangsters sabotage the trapeze wires with acid.
 During the next performance, the trapeze from which Dick's parents are swinging snaps, sending them to their deaths.
 Before he can go to the police, Batman appears to him and warns him that the two gangsters work for Tony Zucco, a very powerful crime boss, and that revealing his knowledge could lead to his death.
 When Batman recounts the murder of his own parents, Dick asks to become his aide.
 After extensive training, Dick becomes Robin.
 They start by disrupting Zucco's gambling and extortion rackets.
 They then successfully bait the riled Zucco into visiting a construction site, where they capture him.